underlay/tasl/docs/INSTANCES.md

 })
 ```

-Note that the order of the elements in each array is important since reference values use integer indices.

 ## Value factory methods

-Similar to the `types` namespace that has utility methods for constructing types, we have a `values` namespace with analogous utility methods for constructing values.
+Just like how the `types` namespace has factory methods for constructing types, the `values` namespace has factory methods for constructing values.

 ```ts
 declare namespace values {